isidore/MobProgrammingBook/manuscript/Reference_01_Katas.md

  Some of the qualities that make a good test target are:

  1. Understandable Domain (either common or team specific)
- 2. Target rich - a fair amount of problems to Find
+ 2. Target rich - a fair amount of problems to find
  3. Small area to test
  4. GUI, API or Physical Interface